 Providing KfW national experts with increased responsibility for verifying important information related to the project throughout the project cycle is always an excellent way to fulfill KfW's verification duties wherever KfW can rely on country offices or satellite offices, and security risks are not too high; > Table 1.2: Sources of Security Risks and Affected Stakeholders.
 The KfW office in Pakistan has, for instance, hired a national technical hydropower expert who is taking over some of the verification tasks that are usually part of the KfW head-quarters-based international technical expert's duties, under their technical supervision.
 National KfW experts may also take on increasing responsibility in coordination and interaction with the PEA, as agreed with the KfW PM.
 This requires an adaptation of the national expert's job description in terms of qualifications and tasks.
 This change in responsibility often implies a higher workload for national and technical KfW experts and their inclusion into more KfW portfolio management procedures, such as the new collaboration model.
-For this purpose, KfW national experts, including training on RMMV, digitalization, and other important topics like participatory M&E approaches (> A5) or geospatial tools (> Fact Sheet Geospatial Tools) and data sources (> Fact Sheet Data Sources).
+For this purpose, KfW national experts need to have access to a wider range of training courses and coaching from PMs and technical experts, including training on RMMV, digitalization, and other important topics like participatory M&E approaches (> A5) or geospatial tools (> Fact Sheet Geospatial Tools) and data sources (> Fact Sheet Data Sources).
 For an example of Remote Verification involving an increased responsibility for national KfW experts, please see > Section 4.2.3 Construction Site Supervision Using an MIS in Pakistan.